snowflakedb/connectors-native-sdk/connectors-native-sdk-java-test/README.md

 var connectorService = new DefaultConnectorConfigurationService(repository);
 ```

+### Custom assertions

+The custom assertions allow developer to make assertions over some of the Snowflake database objects and over objects
+delivered by the SDK library.
+Assertions provided in the library are based on the [AssertJ fluent assertions][AssertJ fluent assertions doc].
+All the provided assertions have a fabrication method implemented inside the NativeSdkAssertions class, furthermore,
+this class inherits all the original AssertJ fabrication methods, so only one import is needed to use both custom and
+base assertions.

+Check the [NativeSdkAssertions.java][NativeSdkAssertions.java path] in order to check, which types of assertions are
+offered by the library.

 ### Test builders for handlers

-Most of procedure handler in Java are created with the usage of builder.
+Most of the procedure handlers in Java are created with the usage of builder.
 Some of their dependencies can not be customized
 in the standard builder.
 In order to let developers fully customize handler dependencies to perform unit tests on them,
 the SDK test library provides test builder.
 For more information on using Builders check documentation about the
 [builders customization][Builders customization docs].